dpc-sdp/ripple/docs/content/design-system/5.components/search-bar.md

 ## Usage

+Use the search bar to help users find what they are looking for.

 Users often rely on search to find the information they need.
 You can use it as an alternative to on-page navigation.

 Users will use keywords in the search bar, often using different words or phrases.
-Search is useful for sites with a lot of pages.
+Search is especially helpful for users when navigating site that have many pages.

 The search bar includes: